A self-similar model of galaxy formation and dark halo relaxation: Introduction

 The present work draws upon these foundations but incorporates two novel additions: (i) a self-similar cooling of the gas and (ii) the formation of a pseudo-disk of gas along with the self-similar collapse of the dark matter halo.
 Unlike the work of \cite{1989Bertschinger}, where the cooling scale was set by a cooling radius and was primarily applicable to the innermost regions, in our work we set the cooling scale relative to the turn-around radius.
 This allows us to keep intact the global self-similarity of the model, while allowing for a range of possible amplitudes for the cooling rate.
 Our inspiration for including the formation of a pseudo-disk in our spherical approach comes from spherical hydrodynamical simulations that have previously explored the influence of cooling on shock-heated gas, tracing its subsequent accretion onto central structures resembling galaxy disks \cite{2006Dekel&Birnboim}.
 These simulations have also revealed a `cold mode' of gas accretion that occurs in low mass halos, wherein the gas directly accretes onto an inner disk without shocking.
 While these results are consistent with those of full hydrodynamical simulations \cite{2005Keres_KWD}, the main relevance to us is the fact that the inner disk radius undergoes an approximately self-similar evolution, following the behavior of the turnaround radius, thus rendering it amenable to our self-similar modeling.

-\emph{Importantly, however, for the first time to our knowledge we self-consistently solve for the evolution of the gas and the dark matter simultaneously using an iterative technique.} This approach allows us to reliably estimate the relaxation of the dark matter due to baryonic backreaction in this self-similar model.
+\emph{Importantly, we self-consistently solve for the evolution of the gas and the dark matter simultaneously using a novel iterative technique.} This approach allows us to reliably estimate the relaxation of the dark matter due to baryonic backreaction in this self-similar model.
 The inclusion of cooling and the formation of a pseudo-disk also brings our self-similar model of galaxy formation substantially closer to the more realistic results of hydrodynamical simulations.
 We leave the incorporation of the formation of stars and a central black hole, and the associated stellar and AGN feedback, to future work.

 The paper is organised as follows.
 In \secref{sec:methods}, we outline the self-similar model of dark matter halo collapse and collisional gas, followed by a description of our new self-similar galaxy formation model in an EdS universe.
 In \secref{sec:results}, we discuss the solutions to our self-similar galaxy formation model and its co-evolution with the self-similar collapse of the host dark matter halo, including the impact of variations in the free parameters of our model.
 We conclude in \secref{sec:conclusion}.